Donald Trump Skipped G7 Climate Summit Claiming Scheduling Conflict, But Photos Show The Excuse Is False

 According to CNN, the White House claimed that a meeting with Germany, India, and the United States ran long, so the president wasn’t able to make it to the climate meeting that followed.
 However, photos of the climate conference show that leaders from both India and Germany were present.

-“The President had scheduled meetings and bilaterals with Germany and India, so a senior member of the Administration attended in his stead,” Stephanie Grisham, White House press secretary said.
+“The President had scheduled meetings and bilaterals with Germany and India, so a senior member of the Administration attended in his stead,” Stephanie Grisham, the White House press secretary, said.

-But press photos of the meeting show the United State’s chair at the meeting empty, while both German Chancellor Angela Merkel and Indian Prime Minister Narendra Modi were in their seats as the meeting began.
+But press photos of the meeting showed the United States’ chair at the meeting empty, while both German Chancellor Angela Merkel and Indian Prime Minister Narendra Modi were in their seats as the meeting began.

 When Trump was asked later whether or not he attended the meeting, he said that the climate exchange would be happening later.